williamthegrey/tellyget/README.md

 ### Install Other Applications

-On the router, install other applications if you have not:
+On the router, install udpxy if you have not.

-- udpxy
+On any machine, install these applications if you have not:

 - xTeVe
-- media players which supports xTeVe (e.g., Kodi and Plex)
+- media players which support xTeVe (e.g. Kodi and Plex)
     - If you install Kodi, you also have to install the "PVR IPTV Simple Client" add-on for it

 ## Usage